guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 The [shouldEnhance JS](https://github.com/guardian/frontend/blob/master/common/app/templates/inlineJS/blocking/shouldEnhance.scala.js) defines whether we should run the enhanced Javascript.

-There are ways to force enhancement, so take a look at the JS, but something of note is that we don't enhance devices running iOS < 8 on all pages or on all iPads on Fronts.
+There are ways to force enhancement, so take a look at the JS, but something of note is that we don't enhance devices running iOS < 8 on any pages and don't enhance iPads on Fronts.

 #### pageConfig